Installation

 libint build is slow The libint code generator produces a large amount of source for max_am=5 plus first derivatives (several thousand files).
 The compile phase uses Ninja which parallelizes; expect 10–30 min on a modern 8-core machine, longer on Mac minis / small VMs.
 Set CMAKE_BUILD_PARALLEL_LEVEL to restrict parallelism if you’re running out of RAM.

-Python 3.14 + some dependency refuses to build Most scientific packages have wheels for 3.11-3.13; 3.14 is bleeding edge and occasionally missing binary wheels.
+Python 3.14 + some dependency refuses to build Most scientific packages have wheels for 3.11–3.13; 3.14 is bleeding edge and occasionally missing binary wheels (numpy, pyscf, scipy typically catch up within a few weeks).
 Stick to 3.12 or 3.13 if you hit this.

 rm -rf + rebuild If everything goes sideways: